In this Article

 - Gluten and wheat

-You can always get the labels for allergy caution before giving chocolate to your baby.
+Make sure you always read the labels for allergy caution before giving chocolate to your baby.

-Children with parents or siblings with an allergy are more likely to have allergies.
-Even though there is no history of allergies at home, you will need to look out for signs and symptoms that indicate an allergy in your baby.
+Children whose parents or siblings have an allergy are more likely to have allergies.
+Even if there is no history of allergies at home, you will need to look out for signs and symptoms that indicate an allergy in your baby.

 Some signs include: